 BA/MA, Yale University, History; MPhil, Cambridge University, European Literature

-Chris’s approach to getting students to write great essays is driven by two main directives: 1.
+With over a decade of experience tutoring in New York's private schools, Chris offers full guidance to his families across test prep and academics.
+As a test prep tutor, Chris sees tests as a game, for which his job is not only to teach the rules for success but to devise the right strategy for each player, diagnosing a student’s challenges as well as the areas where they can optimize for point gain.
+As a writing coach, Chris’s approach to motivating students to write great essays is driven by two main directives underpinned by a similar sense of gamesmanship: 1.
 Don’t be wrong and 2.
 Don’t be boring.
 By teaching students to use evidence in unexpected ways to make the strongest arguments, Chris helps students transform merely good work into excellent work.
 When it comes to clarity and grace, Chris enforces New Yorker-style rigor: each idea must be lucidly set up and explained—at the sentence level, the paragraph level, and the level of the entire essay.
 The reward is not only a good grade, but the gratification of making a great point.
 Chris has been a professional tutor since high school, when he was one of the youngest teachers ever hired by The Princeton Review.
 He works especially well with students who are both curious and intellectually courageous.

 — ArtNet’s Most Important Art Essays of the Year, for “Shopkeepers of the World Unite,” 2014